Don't skip thisCan AI agents find your business?

 This is the problem AI SEO solves.
 The site looks great to humans because the browser runs JavaScript and renders the React app.
 AI crawlers do not run JavaScript.
 They download the raw HTML, find empty divs, give up, and move on.
 The restaurant is invisible regardless of how impressive the site looks.

 Your site is probably in this exact state right now.
-We can fix it in a week.
+See your real AI score below.

 Old SEO was one game.
 Beat Google.
 AI SEO is four games at once.
 Some customers ask ChatGPT every morning.
 Some live inside Claude.
 Some run every vendor question through Perplexity.
 Some get AI Overviews on every Google search.
 If your site only satisfies one engine, you lose the customers who use the other three.